 29. Find beauty in the little things.
 I used to live a rushed life—trying to do as much as possible, running away from my thoughts, never taking the time to slow down.
 I have learned to appreciate the little things.
 A friend’s smile, a cute little street, a cup of tea with a good book.
 Not every second of our life needs to be productive.
 Taking the time to appreciate the world around us and the precious moments of beauty is part of being alive.

 30. Every second you spend wishing you had someone else’s life is a second spent wasting yours.
 In an era of sharing our lives so openly on the Internet, it’s easy to fall into a vortex of comparing yourself to others.
-The Internet is a wonderful place, but it can be destructive if you let you shape you instead of shaping it yourself.
+The Internet is a wonderful place, but it can be destructive if you let it shape you instead of shaping it yourself.
 Don’t compare yourself to others.
 As Chris Sacca once said: “Be your unapologetically weird self.”

 That’s it.
 30 life lessons I learned before turning 30.
 I can’t wait to learn more in the next ten years, and I’m excited to have you all on the journey with me.